 Information for Students and Faculty Advisors

 When a student is the Principal Investigator for a study s/he is responsible for completing the application and indicating student status and identifying the Faculty Advisor for the study.
-For all student lead studies, a Faculty Assurance Form [DOC] must be completed and submitted.
-This should be uploaded to SPARCS in the Supporting Documents section.
+For all student led studies, a Faculty Assurance Form [DOC] must be completed and submitted.
+This document must either be signed and uploaded to SPARCS in the Supporting Documents section.

 Modifications to an Approved Protocol

 The IRB should be notified before a change is made to a protocol.
 Some changes require IRB review and approval, others do not.
-All requests for modification should be made using the Request for Modification Form [DOC] if the protocol was most recently approved on paper or via SPARCS if the protocol was most recently approved in SPARCS.
+All requests for modification should be made via SPARCS.
 If you have a question about the need to submit a modification, contact the IRB office.

 Things that require IRB review and approval: